TickTeam/guide-tt/ios_app/2_how_to_batch_edit_tasks.md

 ### How to batch edit tasks?

-1.Open TickTick on your iOS device and tap the option menu in the upper-right hand of the screen.
+1. Open TickTick on your iOS device, then tap the option menu in the upper-right corner.

-2.Tap “Edit”
+2. Tap “Edit Multiple Tasks”.

-3.Select & edit multiple tasks.
+3. Select and edit multiple tasks.

-There are four icons at the bottom of the screen.
-They are used to change due date, set priority, move the task from this list to another and delete task.
+Note that there are four useful buttons at the bottom of the screen: Change due date, Set priority, Move the task from this list to another, and Delete task.

 ![](batchedit12.jpg)